 Deep Soil Mixing

-SR-40 rig forming soil-cement columns to 19 m — retention, ground improvement, and hydraulic cut-off barriers.
+Soilmec SR-40 rig forming soil-cement columns to 19 m — used for temporary and permanent retention, ground improvement, slip remediation, in-ground shear walls and hydraulic cut-off barriers.

 DEEP SOIL MIXING

-Deep Soil Mixing (DSM) transforms weak or problematic ground into engineered soil-cement columns without excavation.
+Deep Soil Mixing (DSM) transforms weak or problematic ground into engineered soil-cement columns with reduced spoil generation compared to conventional bored piling techniques.
 Our SR-40 rig installs columns from 800 mm to 1.0 m in diameter to depths of up to 19 m, forming discrete improvement elements or overlapping them to produce continuous retention and cut-off walls.
-The DSM process mixes a cementitious binder directly into the native soil, which means no material is removed and no engineered fill is required.
+The DSM process mixes a cementitious binder directly into the soil, which means minimal soil displaced.

 The technique is particularly efficient for large-volume ground improvement programmes and for projects where spoil disposal is constrained.
-DSM is also well suited to landslide repair — passive column inclusions installed through the failure plane can reinforce the sliding mass and restore road or site stability.
-At Wimbledon Road in Central Hawke's Bay, 126 DSM columns were installed to stabilise an active landslide that had closed a rural road, delivering a permanent repair at significantly lower cost than full slope reconstruction.
+DSM is also well suited to landslide repair — passive column inclusions installed through the failure plane can reinforce the sliding mass and restore road or site stability or used for end bearing support for MSE slopes or GCS walls used for structures like bridge abutments.
+DSM combines both mechanical and high pressure grout injection to cut and mix soils to create a homogenous column in most soil types.
 All DSM works are designed and supervised by GSI NZ's in-house geotechnical engineers, with QA confirmed through post-installation coring and UCS testing.

 APPLICATIONS

-• Ground improvement on infrastructure and commercial projects across soft alluvial clays, peats, and variable coastal deposits in New Zealand
+• Ground improvement for infrastructure and commercial projects suitable for most soil types in New Zealand

-• Liquefaction mitigation: overlapping DSM columns installed in a grid or panel arrangement to significantly reduce the liquefaction susceptibility of treated ground
+• Liquefaction mitigation: overlapping DSM columns installed in a grid or lattice arrangement to significantly reduce the liquefaction susceptibility of treated ground

-• Landslide repair: passive column inclusions installed through the failure plane to reinforce the sliding mass and restore road or site stability
+• Landslide remediation: passive column inclusions installed through the failure plane to reinforce the sliding mass and restore slope stability

-• Retaining wall construction in constrained urban sites, with overlapping columns forming continuous walls supporting lateral earth pressures without noise, vibration, or spoil
+• Retaining wall construction in constrained urban sites, with overlapping columns forming continuous walls supporting lateral earth pressures with reduced noise, vibration, and spoil

 GSI NZ CAPABILITY